raviqqe/doc/slides/stak/macro-evaluation.md

 # Macros in `eval`

 - No macros or their information at runtime when they are expanded at compile time!
-- We need to encode macros into bytecodes.
+- We need pass macros into runtime codes in some way.

 ---